RyanThomas/urban-epi/README.md

 - AWK
 - NodeJS (for the `osmtogeojson` commandline tool)
 - Anaconda with Python 2 or 3
 - Access to the data used in this application - see the Setup section below.
-Right now, the easiest way to do this is through the Yale High Performance Computing Cluster, where the data are available in the `/project/fas/hsu/rmt/urban_epi/data/` directory.

 ## Setup
 Importantly, the repo is intended to be cloned into a directory parent directory and renamed "source".
 In other words, the name of the directory once it is cloned should be "source", and it should be in a parent directory.